Bekir111/FitnessWebProject/FitnessApp.Web/ReadMe.txt

 ﻿-In Program.cs i have method that seeds administrator.
 When you run the app the first user that you will register to be the admin.
-In the method in Program.cs only you need to write your user's e-mail.
+In the method in Program.cs only you need to write your user's e-mail or register user with this e-mail "admin@admin.com"
+-In WEB Api Program.cs in Services.AddCors replace the origin with your local host server.
+-You have to change with your connection string in User Secrets "Server=.;Database=FitnessApp;Trusted_Connection=True;MultipleActiveResultSets=true".